Moonflower-labs/taskZen/README.md

 Follow this steps to run the application in your local machine:

 1. Clone the repository.
 Run `git clone https://github.com/Moonflower-labs/taskZen.git` in your terminal.
+Move to the root directory `cd taskZen`.
 2. Set up the frontend:
     - Once you are in the project root directory, change directory to `react` with `cd react`.
     - Install react dependencies.
 From the `react` directory run `npm i` or `npm install`.